Gold fell below $1,200 an ounce as the dollar steadied, while traders assessed risks that Greece may default and China's new policy measures.

-U.S. government debt prices extended early losses on Thursday after a report on weekly U.S. jobless claims came in lower than expected.
+U.S. government debt prices fell on Friday after key inflation data came in a bit lighter than expected.

 Get the best of CNBC in your inbox

 The U.K. will put "security first," the finance minister said.
 Plus, he scrapped plans to cut welfare payments to low-paid workers.

 China’s slowdown could pose risks for the euro area ranging from falling exports, capital outflows and exchange rate fluctuations, the ECB has said.